Graduate Student Registration

 Advisement & Registration Dates

-Important Note: The spring 2018 Schedule of Courses can found by clicking here. (available beginning October)
+Important Note: The fall 2021 Schedule of Courses can found by clicking here. (available beginning mid-March)

 For newly accepted students

 Once confirmed, click here to create your BlueNet account.
-Your BlueNet account is used to access systems on CentralPipeline, such as WebCentral-Banner Web (for Registration, Grades, Transcripts), Outlook web email and calendar, Blackboard, and your M:/ drive files.
+Your BlueNet account is used to access systems on CentralPipeline, such as WebCentral-Banner Web (for Registration, Grades, Transcripts), Outlook web email and calendar, Blackboard, and your One Drive files.

 Students who have filed an official planned program